 17. Go for classic timber in a muted shade

 Neutrals are all the rage right now!
 But honestly, you can never go wrong with a touch of wood.
 Combine with sleek white furniture and greenery, and you’ve got yourself a clean modern wardrobe.
 The key to making this style work is to keep the colours balanced and consistent.

 Not sure how to make this work with your bedroom?
 Maybe it’s the perfect excuse to change things up in that department too!
 Take a look at our favourite 65 bedroom ideas for any home.

 Hooks are the ultimate space-saving solution!
 Use them on the backs of your doors to hang your accessories.
 If you’re renting and your landlord won’t allow you to add permanent hooks to the walls, you can always find stick-on hooks at your local hardware store.

 A capsule wardrobe is a collection of essential items of clothing that never go out of fashion.
 The clothes should be able to be worn interchangeably with one another, to maximise the number of outfits that can be created.
 The ultimate aim is to have easy to put together outfits that can be worn for every occasion – work, out to dinner, on the weekend and around the home.

-If you’re looking to make your closet uniquely yours, then pay close attention.
-The IKEA PAX wardrobe is one of the most customisable solutions on the market.
+If you’re looking to make your closet uniquely yours, then look no further than the IKEA PAX wardrobe.
+It’s one of the most customisable solutions on the market.
 They have so many options to suit your space and style.
 You get to choose the size, colour, style and the type of doors you want.
 From there, you can add in and swap out any interior organisers you need.
 These can include trays, compartments, baskets, hanging rods and more.
 The best thing is that if you want to change something down the track, you can!